LWang-Laura/leyaowang.github.io/_pages/about.md

 News
 ======
+- [08/2025] My paper "[Towards Bridging Review Sparsity in Recommendation with Textual Edge Graph Representation](https://arxiv.org/abs/2508.01128)" has been released on ArXiv!
+- [08/2025] My paper "[MindVote: When AI Meets the Wild West of Social Media Opinion](https://arxiv.org/abs/2505.14422)" has been released on ArXiv!
+- [05/2025] My paper "[SaVe-TAG: Semantic-aware Vicinal Risk Minimization for Long-Tailed Text-Attributed Graphs](https://arxiv.org/abs/2410.16882)" has been released on ArXiv!
 - [02/2025] Our survey "[Towards Trustworthy Retrieval Augmented Generation for Large Language Models: A Survey](https://arxiv.org/abs/2502.06872)" has been released on ArXiv!
 - [01/2025] I am selected as an Honorable Mention for the [2024-2025 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/)!